gabrielcuvillier/arxwasm/README.md

 ### How to build

-Building consists in cross-compilation of Arxwasm and its dependencies to WebAssembly using Emscripten.

-As usual with cross-compilation, the most difficult part is to correctly install and setup the build environment.

-If you feel brave enough to build the port yourself, detailed build instructions are located in the file [BUILD.WASM.md] (__WIP__)
+If you feel brave enough to build the port yourself, detailed build instructions are located in the file BUILD.md.

 ### Technical Details